DataSF/housing-data-hub/policies/_posts/2014-07-20-assistance-for-homeowners.md

 target: people
 ---

 Ownership assistance programs provide education and resources, which help occupants stay in their homes.
-Programs offer various types of education using a standard curriculum.
-HUD approved housing counselors assist homeowners with (among other things) household budgeting, maintenance, and loan modification.
+Programs can also offer loans or other forms of financial assistance.

 In San Francisco, the Mayor’s Office of Housing and Community Development (MOHCD) funds ownership assistance programs.
-MOHCD provides direct assistance to single-family homeowners to rehabilitate property in need of repair and/or lead remediation.
+MOHCD provides direct financial assistance to single-family homeowners to rehabilitate property in need of repair and/or lead remediation.
 Assistance can address code deficiencies as well as remove lead paint and other hazards.
-Property owners can also receive assistance if renting to low-income tenants in single-family homes or multi-unit properties.
+Property owners can also receive financial assistance if renting to low-income tenants in single-family homes or multi-unit properties.

 Homeownership SF (a collaboration of certified housing counseling agencies) provides post-purchase counseling services including foreclosure intervention, home maintenance, and refinancing and loan modification services.